Blackhawk Bank's Vision, Mission, Core Values & History

 The elimination of secondary offices continued with the consolidation of two branches in close proximity to other banking centers.
 Business from Blackhawk’s branch office at 1795 Madison was consolidated to two larger offices in Beloit at 400 Broad Street and 2200 Cranston Road.
 Business from the bank’s 121 E. Locust Street branch was consolidated to a main banking center in Belvidere at 2141 N. State Street.

 April - A third office of Raymond James Financial Services, Inc. opened inside the banking center at 2141 N. State Street, Belvidere.

 September – The Mortgage Processing Department relocated from the Belvidere office to 7160 Argus Drive in Rockford, IL.
-The Mortgage Center’s suites house the bank’s mortgage underwriters and processors.
+The Mortgage Center houses the bank’s mortgage underwriters and processors.

 In June Blackhawk Bank broke ground for a full-service banking center at 3101 11th Street in Rockford, IL.
 On November 11th the bank opened to meet the financial needs of this diverse corridor populated by manufacturers, businesses, families and individuals.

 In April, the Bank launched Mobile Banking so that wherever clients may be, so is Blackhawk Bank.